Visual | Performance

 In addition to his own works, Hancock has performed and danced in works by Sonia Boyce, Nao Bustamante, Guillermo Gómez Peña/La Pocha Nostra, and Patrizio Di Massimo.
 He choreographed and starred in the first part of Liz Rosenfeld's Surface Tension Trilogy; and photographed Isaiah Lopaz's series, Things You Can Tell Just By Looking At Him.

-Richard Hancock has performed, exhibited, and taught internationally at events and venues such as Arnolfini, Bristol (UK), Künstlerhaus Mousonturm, Frankfurt (DE), Museu de Évora (PT), Tramway, Glasgow (UK), Performance Space, Sydney (AU), Critical Path, Sydney (AU), and the SPILL Festival of Performance, London (UK).
+Richard Hancock has performed, exhibited, and taught internationally at events and venues such as Arnolfini, Bristol (UK), Künstlerhaus Mousonturm, Frankfurt (DE), Museu de Évora (PT), Tramway, Glasgow (UK), Performance Space, Sydney (AU), Chicago Cultural Center (US), and the SPILL Festival of Performance, London (UK).

 His work has been featured in publications by, amongst others, Palgrave Macmillan, Routledge, and the National Review of Live Art; alongside magazines and journals such as Contemporary Theatre Review, Realtime, and Dance Theatre Journal.